asleepace/asleepace.com/src/content/blog/santa-rally-mara-thon.md

 ---
 title: "Santa Rally Mara-thon"
-description: "Marathon Digital (MARA) rallies 52% in one week in the wake of Bitcoin."
+description: "Marathon Digital soars over 51% this past week as inflation cools and speculation around a Bitcoin ETF rises, all in time for the holidays!"
 pubDate: "Dec 22 2023"
 heroImage: "/santa-rally.png"
 author: "Colin Teahan"